jprjr/nez-m3u-parser/README.md

 ## LICENSE

-Public Domain or MIT No Attribution, your choice.
+Public Domain or MIT-0

+See the file `LICENSE` for details.